Steve Stephens: ‘At This Point He Can Be A Lot Of Places,’ Police Say

 “We need to bring this to a conclusion — today… There is no need for any further bloodshed in this incident tonight.”

-Cleveland police department confirmed that there is a warrant for aggravated murder out for his arrest.
+The Cleveland police department confirmed that there is a warrant for aggravated murder out for his arrest.

-*DO NOT approach Steve Stephens if you see him.
+Authorities also reminded people to not approach Steve Stephens if you see him.
+Instead, call 911 immediately.

-Call 911 immediately.
-Cleveland Police Chief told reporters that, “He is considered armed and dangerous, so we want people to be careful out there.”
+The Cleveland police chief told reporters, “He is considered armed and dangerous, so we want people to be careful out there.”

 [Featured Image by Cleveland Police Department]